-The credit risk is the risk that a counterparty will not meet its obligations under a financial instrument or customer contract, leading to a financial loss.
-The maximum exposure to credit risk as at 30 June 2017 is the carrying amount of the financial assets in the consolidated financial statements.
+Credit risk is the risk that a counterparty will not meet its obligations under a financial instrument or customer contract, leading to a financial loss.
+The maximum exposure to credit risk as at 30 June 2018 is the carrying amount of the financial assets in the consolidated financial statements.